 Rachel attended the Cinefondation screenwriting residency in Paris (Cannes film festival) and attended the Guiding Lights scheme.
 Her directing mentor was David Yates (Harry Potter).
 She was on the BFI scheme ‘Think, Shoot, Distribute’ alongside Andrew Haigh (‘45 Years’) and she was accepted onto the Creative England ‘Elevator Scheme’.
 Rachel won the Nick Darke screenwriting award for her feature script CUB, which had Tim Spall and Helen McCrory attached in principle.
 CUB was selected for the Berlinale Talent Project Market.

 With BFI early development funding Rachel wrote the dark comic idea SOMEWHERE OUT THERE, which she pitched at the Cinesisters BREAKING THROUGH THE LENS event at Cannes in 2018.
 She is working on a ScI-Fi idea called MAPPED, a popular concept at the Torino Film Lab.
 TFL Extended - TV series in 2018.
 MAPPED has been optioned by ie ie productions in Cardiff.
-Her 10th short written by Caroline Bird is currently doing the festival rounds.
+Rachel's 10th short written by Caroline Bird is currently doing the festival rounds.
 Her previous short ('I'll Tell You') won at Encounters Film festival (Best of SW) and was BAFTA long-listed.
-She shot her 11th short in May/June, a proof of concept for MAPPED.
-Rachel will work with the Bristol Old Vic in 2020 and is working towards making both a short and feature of SOMEWHERE OUT THERE.
+Rachel shot her 11th short in 2019, a proof of concept for MAPPED.
+She is directing work with the Bristol Old Vic in July/August 2020 and is writing her dark comic feature SOMEWHERE OUT THERE.

 CV, click to open